MustafaAwny/Corporate-Messages-Classification-NLP-Pipeline/README.md

 # Corporate Messages Classification

-In this project, we aim at automating the Machine Learning workflow using an NLP pipeline that is applied on the corporate messages dataset.
+In this project, we aim at automating the Machine Learning workflow using an NLP pipeline that is applied to the corporate messages dataset.

 It is one of the free datasets that can be found on the Figure Eight platform <a href = "https://appen.com/resources/datasets/" >here.</a>